Health And Welfare

 Administering Medicines At School

-We are happy to administer any medicine during the school day that has been prescribed by a doctor, however before we do so parents must provide consent and complete the administering medicine form.
-Medication should be provided in original packaging giving clear administering instructions.
+We do not adminster any medicine during the school day even if it has been prescribed by a doctor unless it is part of an asthma or allergy care plan such as an inhaler or epipen.
+However parents are very welcome to come in adminster medicine to their child whenever they need to do so.
 No other medication (including Calpol) will be administered in school (excepting crisis management medication, such as Epipen to combat anaphylactic shock, or upon instructions from a doctor).

 Children are not allowed to have medicine in their own bags or self medicate unless permission has been obtained.